Avnet (NASDAQ:AVT) Updates Q4 2021 Earnings Guidance

-Avnet (NASDAQ:AVT) last released its earnings results on Tuesday, April 27th.
-The company reported $0.74 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.56 by $0.18.
-The firm had revenue of $4.92 billion during the quarter, compared to analysts’ expectations of $4.56 billion.
-Avnet had a net margin of 0.87% and a return on equity of 4.48%.
-Avnet’s revenue for the quarter was up 14.1% on a year-over-year basis.
-During the same period in the previous year, the company earned $0.38 EPS.
-As a group, research analysts forecast that Avnet will post 2.34 EPS for the current year.

-Several analysts have recently issued reports on AVT shares.
-Raymond James boosted their price objective on shares of Avnet from $47.00 to $50.00 and gave the company a strong-buy rating in a research note on Thursday, April 29th.
-TheStreet raised shares of Avnet from a c rating to a b rating in a research report on Wednesday, April 28th.
-Finally, Loop Capital raised shares of Avnet from a hold rating to a buy rating and upped their price target for the stock from $39.00 to $53.00 in a research report on Friday, April 30th.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating, two have assigned a buy rating and one has given a strong buy rating to the stock.
-Avnet currently has an average rating of Buy and an average price target of $38.40.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, June 23rd.
+Stockholders of record on Wednesday, June 9th were paid a dividend of $0.22 per share.
+This is a boost from Avnet’s previous quarterly dividend of $0.21.
+The ex-dividend date was Tuesday, June 8th.
+This represents a $0.88 dividend on an annualized basis and a dividend yield of 2.21%.
+Avnet’s dividend payout ratio is currently 57.14%.

-In other news, CEO Philip R. Gallagher sold 21,152 shares of the company’s stock in a transaction dated Tuesday, May 4th.
-The shares were sold at an average price of $42.62, for a total value of $901,498.24.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, insider Leng Jin Chan sold 10,000 shares of the company’s stock in a transaction dated Friday, May 7th.
-The shares were sold at an average price of $44.29, for a total transaction of $442,900.00.
+In other news, CEO Philip R. Gallagher sold 21,152 shares of the business’s stock in a transaction dated Tuesday, May 4th.
+The stock was sold at an average price of $42.62, for a total value of $901,498.24.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, insider Leng Jin Chan sold 10,000 shares of the company’s stock in a transaction that occurred on Friday, May 7th.
+The stock was sold at an average price of $44.29, for a total value of $442,900.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 63,140 shares of company stock worth $2,748,057.
-Company insiders own 1.10% of the company’s stock.
+Insiders have sold a total of 63,140 shares of company stock worth $2,748,057 over the last ninety days.
+1.10% of the stock is currently owned by corporate insiders.

-A hedge fund recently bought a new stake in Avnet stock.
-OLD Mission Capital LLC acquired a new stake in shares of Avnet, Inc. (NASDAQ:AVT) in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor acquired 27,475 shares of the company’s stock, valued at approximately $710,000.
+An institutional investor recently bought a new position in Avnet stock.
+OLD Mission Capital LLC purchased a new stake in shares of Avnet, Inc. (NASDAQ:AVT) in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor purchased 27,475 shares of the company’s stock, valued at approximately $710,000.
 Institutional investors own 96.49% of the company’s stock.

 Avnet, Inc engages in the distribution and sale of electronic components.
 It operates through the Electronics Components and Farnell segments.
 The Electronics Components segment markets and sells semiconductors, interconnect, passive and electromechanical devices, and integrated components.
 The Farnell segment involves in the distribution of electronic components and related products to the electronic system design community utilizing multi-channel sales and marketing resources.